ttakahashi21/website/content/en/blog/_posts/2022-12-6-cross-namespace-data-sources-alpha.md

 ---
 layout: blog
-title: "Kubernetes 1.26: alpha support for provision volumes from cross-namespace snapshots"
+title: "Kubernetes v1.26: alpha support for cross namespace data sources"
 date: 2022-12-6
-slug: provision-volumes-from-cross-namespace-snapshots-redesigned
+slug: cross-namespace-data-sources-alpha-redesigned
 ---

 **Authors:**
 Takafumi Takahashi (Hitachi Vantara)

-Kubernetes v1.26, released earlier this month, introduced an enable usage of provision of persisten volume claim from volume snapshot in other namespaces.
+Kubernetes v1.26, released earlier this month, introduced an enable the usage of cross namespace volume data source to allow you to specify a namespace in the `dataSourceRef` field.
-Before Kubernetes v1.25, by using volume snapshots feature, users can provision volumes from snapshots.
-However, it only works for the `VolumeSnapshot` in the samme namespace, therefore users can't provision a persisten volume claim in one namespace from a `VolumeSnapshot` in other namespace.
-On the other hand, there are use cases that require to share the `VolumeSnapshot` across namespaces.
+Before Kubernetes v1.26, by using `AnyVolumeDataSource` feature, users can provision volumes from data source in the same namespace.
+However, it only works for the data source in the same namespace, therefore users can't provision a persisten volume claim in one namespace from a data source in other namespace.
- To solve this problem,Kubernetes v1.26 includes a new API field called `dataSourceRef2`.
+To solve this problem, Kubernetes v1.26 adds a new namespace alpha field to `dataSourceRef` field in PersistentVolumeClaim API.

 ## How it works

-Once the csi-provisioner finds a VolumeSnapshot is specified with non-empty namespace as dataSourceRef2, it checks all ReferenceGrants in　PersistentVolumeClaim.spec.dataSourceRef2.namespace to see if access to the snapshot is allowed.
-If it is allowed, the csi-provisioner provisions a volume from the snapshot.
+Once the csi-provisioner finds that a data source is specified with a `dataSourceRef` that has a non-empty namespace name, it checks all reference grants within the namespace that's specified by the`.spec.dataSourceRef.namespace` field of the PersistentVolumeClaim, in order to see if access to the data source is allowed.
+If any ReferenceGrant allows access, the csi-provisioner provisions a volume from the data source.

 ## Trying it out

 The following things are required to use cross namespace volume provisioning:

-* Enable the `CrossNamespaceVolumeDataSource` feature gate
+* Enable the `AnyVolumeDataSource` and `CrossNamespaceVolumeDataSource` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/) for the kube-apiserver, kube-controller-manager
-* Install a CRD for the specific `VolumeSnapShot controller`
+* Install a CRD for the specific `VolumeSnapShot` controller
-* Install the `VolumeSnapShot controller` itself
-* Install the `External Provisioner controller` itself
+* Install the CSI Provisioner controller and enable the `CrossNamespaceVolumeDataSource` feature gate
-* Install the `Container Stroge Interface Driver` itself
+* Install the CSI driver
+* Install a CRD for ReferenceGrants

 ## Putting it all together

 To see how this works, you can install the sample and try it out.
 This sample do to create PVC in ns1 namespace from VolumeSnapshot in default namespace by using csi-hostpath driver.

-1. Deploy VolumeSnapshot controller.
+1. Deploy VolumeSnapshot CRD and controller.

    ```terminal
    kubectl apply -f https://raw.githubusercontent.com/kubernetes-csi/external-snapshotter/master/client/config/crd/snapshot.storage.k8s.io_volumesnapshotclasses.yaml